Bay Creek Neighborhood Association, Inc. Bylaws

 Section 3.
 The responsibilities of an area representative are as follows:

-3.1 Act as liaison between the Neighborhood Council and one's area, and report neighborhood concerns to the council.
+3.1 Act as liaison between the Neighborhood Council and one's area, and report neighborhood concerns to the Council.

 3.2 Serve on the Neighborhood Council.